webdevjeffus/webdevjeffus.github.io/blog/cmd-line-cheats.md

 #### exit - *Exit*
 Terminates the terminal session.

-#### export [VARIABLE-NAME]=[value] - *Export*
+#### export [VARIABLE-NAME]=[VALUE] - *Export*
-Creates and assigns a value to a shell variable.
+Creates and assigns a VALUE to a shell variable VARIABLE_NAME.
 Shell variable names must be all-caps.
 There can be no spaces between the variable name, the equal sign, and the value.
 String values must be in quotes.

 #### file [FILENAME] - *File*
 Prints file type.

 #### find [START_DIR] -name [WILDCARD] -print — *Find file*
-Starts in directory START_DIR and searches for all files with names matching WILDCARD, and prints them to the terminal with their path relative to “startdir”.
+Starts in directory START_DIR and searches for all files with names matching WILDCARD, and prints them to the terminal with their path relative to START_DIR.

-#### grep [STRING] [FILENAME] - *"Grep” (or Search)*
+#### grep [STRING] [FILENAME] - *Grep (or Search)*
-Searches for text “string” in text file FILENAME.
-If the target string includes spaces, it must be entered using quotes (e.g. “The Rolling Stones”); if it’s a single word, quotes are not necessary.
+Searches for text STRING in text file FILENAME.
+If the STRING includes spaces, it must be entered using quotes (e.g. “The Rolling Stones”); if  STRING is a single word, quotes are not necessary.
 * **grep -i [STRING] [FILENAME]**
-  Case insensitive search for string; grep is case sensitive by default(?).
+  Case insensitive search for STRING; grep is case sensitive by default.
 * **grep -n [STRING] [FILENAME]**
-  Includes line number in file where string appears.
+  Includes line number in FILENAME where STRING appears.
 * **grep [STRING] [FILENAME] > [NEW_FILENAME]**
   Redirects output to new file NEW_FILENAME, instead of displaying on terminal; new file can then be displayed using **less** or edited with **subl**.
 * **grep [STRING] [FILENAME] | wc -l**
-  Pipes output to second bash command (in this case Word Count), and returns the output of the second command, operating on the output of the first command.
+  Pipes output to second bash command (in this case **wc**, word count), and returns the output of the second command, operating on the output of the first command.

 #### head [FILENAME] - *Head*
 Prints first ten lines of file to terminal.